jainhsuya/msds.6306.case.study.2/CaseStudy2.md

 Conclusion
 ==========

-1. The data science team identified
+1. The data science team identified below as the top three most highly correlated factor that lead to turnover:

     1.  **Overtime**
     2.  **Total working years**
     3.  **Job Level**

-As the top three most highly correlated factor that lead to turnover.

-1. Observed that the Sales Representative were the most sensitive Job Role to attrition affected with factors such as total working years, job level and age.
+2. Observed that the Sales Representative were the most sensitive Job Role to attrition affected with factors such as total working years, job level and age.

-2. The Logistic Regression Model presented an **87%** accuracy and resported
+3. The Logistic Regression Model presented an **87%** accuracy and resported below As the most statistically significnt variables:

     1.  **Overtime**
     2.  **Job Stisfaction**
     3.  **Martial Status**

-As the most statistically significnt variables.

 Ref.:
 <https://www.hackerearth.com/practice/machine-learning/machine-learning-algorithms/logistic-regression-analysis-r/tutorial/>